The Patria AMV 8x8 equipped with Oto Melara HITROLE 12.7mm turret.

 In 2007, 24 Rosomak vehicles were deployed to Afghanistan in support of the Nato International Security Assistance Force.

-In December 2006, Slovenia placed an order for 135 Patria AMV vehicles in four variants.
-One of the variants is fitted with Patria’s new NEMO 120mm smoothbore turreted advanced mortar system.
 Other variants include one armed with the Rafael Spike anti-armour missile.
 The first 13 vehicles were manufactured by Patria in Finland, the remainder by a joint venture company set up by Patria and Slovenian companies Gorenje and Rotis.

-Elbit Systems of Israel was to supply 30mm unmanned turrets and 40mm overhead remote-controlled weapon systems (ORCWS) but the order has been cancelled and the vehicles were fitted with Kongsberg Protector remote-controlled weapon stations.
-The first prototype vehicle, manufactured by Patria in Finland, was delivered in December 2007.
-The first production vehicle was delivered in September 2008.
-The first deliveries of the NEMO mortar system began in June 2009.
+Elbit Systems of Israel was to supply 30mm unmanned turrets and 40mm overhead remote-controlled weapon systems but the order was cancelled and the vehicles were fitted with Kongsberg Protector remote-controlled weapon stations.

 In May 2007, Denel Land Systems (prime contractor) placed a contract for 264 Patria AMV vehicles for the South African Army.
 Initial vehicles were produced in Finland, with production later transferring to BAE Land Systems in South Africa.
 Denel supplied the vehicle turret.